Yes, even the Swiss in Naples

 That put the situation in limbo for a few months.
 Then, in April, Ferdinand declared war on Austria, a move—had things gone differently in the "what-if" school of history—that would have put him on the same side as the Savoys of Piedmont—a united Italian army.
 That was not to be.
 Banal events in Naples the next month involving the form of a parliamentary oath of office led to Ferdinand closing the parliament, revoking the constitution, and recalling his troops from the north.
 In May an uprising took place in the city of Naples, and Ferdinand relied heavily on his Swiss Guards to suppress it.
 The four Swiss regiments in the city lost a total of 205 troops in the single day of combat in the city and came under severe criticism for their brutality, investigations of which were conducted even by the respective cantonal governments back in Switzerland.
 Sicily, by that time, was in full revolt, and later in the year, the Swiss sent their Neapolitan regiments as an expeditionary force to help quell the revolt on the island.
 That took until early 1849.
 The Sicilian episode included the infamous bombardment of Messina, an act that earned Ferdinand II of Naples the nickname of "la bomba" for the rest of his life.

-Swiss Guards helped to prop up the Bourbon
+1850s, the Swiss Guards helped to prop up the Bourbon

-They stood by their contract even at the end—the
+monarchy.
+They stood by their contract even at the

 Those that survived accompanied the defeated Bourbon

 unification of Italy, the Swiss maintained for well over

 a century a cultural presence in Naples in the form of